heramb99/share-a-pic/README.md

 # share-a-pic

-SharePic is a mobile application which allows users to upload images with a name and hashtag.
+SharePic is a mobile application which allows users to share images with a name and hashtag.
 Shared image is visible to all the users.

 How to use: